-Ohio State Bar Association Taxation Committee Sales and Use Tax Subcommittee Report
+Ohio State Bar Association: Sales and Use Tax Subcommittee Report

-As co-chairs of the Ohio State Bar Association Sales / Use Tax Subcommittee, here is a link to the report Steve and Rich presented at the September 22, 2016 Taxation Committee meeting.
-If you have any question regarding the subcommittee report or any sales / use tax cases recently decided by the Board of Tax Appeals were based upon a lack of proof by the taxpayer.
+As co-chairs of the Ohio State Bar Association Sales / Use Tax Subcommittee, click here to view the report Steve and Rich presented at the January 19, 2017 Taxation Committee meeting.
+As you will notice, many of the Ohio sales / use tax cases recently decided by the Board of Tax Appeals were based upon a lack of proof by the taxpayer.
 It… Read More

 Ohio Income Tax: Dividends from accumulated C corporation earnings retain their character and are non-taxable to nonresident shareholders.